 Resource Investing News Featured Stock

-- High-grade zinc-lead project with potential for high tonnage, as well as silver and copper mineralization.
+- High grade zinc-lead intersections over a 650 m strike length, with potential for high tonnage, as well as silver and copper mineralization.

-- Award-winning management and technical team, knowledgeable of the region and well-seasoned in discoveries and mine development.
+- Award-winning management and technical team, production experience in the region and well-seasoned in discoveries and mine development.

 The Duncan Lake Project is located at the north end of the Kootenay Arc.
-The area is responsible for more than 50 million tons of zinc-lead-silver ores mined from ten past-producing deposits including Grandview-Metaline, Reeves MacDonald, Jersey-Emerald, HB and Bluebell Mines, and Teck Resources currently producing Pend Orielle mine.
+The area is responsible for more than 50 million tons of zinc-lead-silver ores mined from ten past-producing deposits including Grandview-Metaline, Reeves MacDonald, Jersey-Emerald, HB and Bluebell Mines, and Teck Resources’ currently producing Pend Oreille mine.
 Mineral exploration in the Duncan Lake region dates back to 1890.

 Excellent regional infrastructure is in place, including:

 - Hydro 3 phase power line (15 kilometers)